University of Oregon: Lorry I. Lokey Science Complex and east campus

 The Lorry I. Lokey Science Complex comprises multiple science buildings to the east of Lawrence Hall, on the north side of 13th Avenue.
 Willamette Hall's Paul Olum Atrium is the center of the university's hard sciences complex.
-The construction of the $45.6 million additions of Willamette Hall, home of the physics department; Cascade Hall, home of the geology department; Deschutes Hall, home of the Computer and Information Science Department; and Streisinger Hall to the complex were completed in 1989.
+The construction of Willamette Hall, home of the physics department; Cascade Hall, home of the geology department; Deschutes Hall, home of the Computer and Information Science Department; and Streisinger Hall to the complex were completed in 1989.

 Within the Lokey Science Complex are two facilities focused on integrative science.
 One is the Lokey Laboratories, which is a shared-use facility with state-of-the-art characterization instrumentation.
-Lokey Laboratories is associated with the Oregon Nanoscience and Microtechnologies Institute (ONAMI) and was dedicated to Lorry I. Lokey on February 19, 2008, for his $25 million donation toward the project.
-It is underground, beneath the quad between Heustis and Deschutes Halls, to minimize vibrations.
-The newest building, the Lewis Integrative Science Building, sits at the north end of this quad and opened in the fall of 2012.
-Immediately to the east of the Lokey Science Complex is Oregon Hall, which houses administrative offices including the Office of the Registrar and Office of Admissions.
+Lokey Laboratories is associated with the Oregon Nanoscience and Microtechnologies Institute (ONAMI) and was dedicated to Lorry I. Lokey in 2008, for his $25 million donation toward the project.

 The Allan Price Science Commons and Research Library is also within the Lokey Science Complex.
 It underwent a major renovation and expansion with the new building reopening in 2016.

 The northeast corner of campus is home to the Ford Alumni Center and Matthew Knight Arena.
 Most of the rest of the eastern part of campus is dedicated to residence halls.
 Carson Hall, near the Erb Memorial Union, provides dining services along with dormitories.
 Just south is the Living-Learning Center, opened in 2006.
 It is a collection of functions including dormitories, classrooms, study areas, dining rooms, and recreational rooms to provide a single location for many student activities.
 The newest residence hall, the Global Scholars Hall, opened in the fall of 2012.
 It primarily houses returning students and students enrolled in the Robert D. Clark Honors College, College Scholars, and the global scholars language programs.